WyriHaximus/github-action-composer-php-versions-in-range/README.md

 ## Output

-This action has 3 outputs the `version` output that contains a JSON list with versions to be used in follow up steps:
+The action comes with 3 outputs, most importantly `version` which contains a JSON list with versions to be used in follow up steps:

 ```json